-Johnson University Tennessee and Online Admissions Office Johnson University 7900 Johnson Drive Knoxville, TN 37998 Telephone: 1-800-827-2122 Email: Admissions@JohnsonU.edu Johnson University Florida Admissions Office Johnson University Florida 1011 Bill Beck Boulevard Kissimmee, FL 34744 Telephone: 1-888-468-6322 Email: AdmissionsFL@JohnsonU.edu
+Johnson University Tennessee and Online Admissions Office Johnson University 7900 Johnson Drive Knoxville, TN 37998 Telephone: 1-800-827-2122

+Email: Admissions@JohnsonU.edu

 International Students.
 Following acceptance, a \$1,500 deposit is required for face-to-face students before enrollment.
 With the approval of the Student Accounts Manager, a maximum of \$125 of this deposit may be used for books or supplies each term beginning the third term.
 Any unused portion will be returned to the one who paid it when the student terminates enrollment and pays his/her account.
 Face-to-face international students must also submit an affidavit of financial support, financial arrangements, and an I-20 application.